Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 * containers: Contains our stateful components
 {: style="list-style: inside;"}

-Run the command `npm run start` and it will open a broswer at `http://localhost:3000/`{: .language-none} where we will see out running app displaying `Happy World` to us.
+Run the command `npm run start` to start the development server and it will open a broswer at `http://localhost:3000/`{: .language-none} where we will see our running app displaying `Happy World` to us.
 Now that our initial setup is working we will start adding our own components.

 ## Creating Components